TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

 ##### Response
 This API does not return request body.
 When the request is appropriate, return status code 201.

-#### 매니페스트 생성 Manifest Creation
+#### Manifest Creation
-모든 오브젝트의 세그먼트를 업로드한 다음 매니페스트 오브젝트를 생성하면 하나의 오브젝트처럼 사용할 수 있습니다. 매니페스트 오브젝트는 세그먼트들이 저장된 경로를 가리킵니다.
 Upload all segments of an object, and then create manifest object; then you can use it as one object.
 The manifest object refers to the path in which segments are saved.

 ```
 PUT   /v1/{Account}/{Container}/{Object}